scorpido74/azure-docs.nl-nl/articles/databox-online/azure-stack-edge-gpu-deploy-stateless-application-git-ops-guestbook.md

       - Ga in de lokale gebruikers interface van uw Azure Stack edge-apparaat naar **overzicht** en noteer het Kubernetes-software nummer.
       - Controleer deze twee versies op compatibiliteit van de toewijzing die is opgenomen in de ondersteunde Kubernetes-versie <!--insert link-->.

 1. U hebt een [GitOps-configuratie die u kunt gebruiken om een implementatie van Azure Arc uit te voeren](https://github.com/kagoyal/dbehaikudemo).
-U gebruikt de volgende `yaml` bestanden om te implementeren op uw Azure stack edge-apparaat.
+In dit voor beeld gebruikt u de volgende `yaml` bestanden om te implementeren op uw Azure stack edge-apparaat.

     - `frontend-deployment.yaml`<!-- - The guestbook application has a web frontend serving the HTTP requests written in PHP.
 It is configured to connect to the redis-master Service for write requests and the redis-slave service for Read requests.
 This file describes a deployment that runs the frontend of the guestbook application.-->
     - `frontend-service.yaml` <!-- - This allows you to configure an externally visible frontend Service that can be accessed from outside the Kubernetes cluster on your device.-->